-Noticing how many times I tried, and knowing how painful it is, a friend from another workshop offered to be my partner (she already bended the rebar with her partner).
+Noticing how many times I tried, and knowing how painful it is, a friend from another workshop offered to be my partner (she already bent the rebar with her partner).
 We tried once, it didn’t work.
-She came to try a second time, but changed her mind.
+She came to try a second time but changed her mind.
 The support team asked me: “Do you want to continue?”
 “Yes”, I answer, feeling the pain in my throat even without the rebar.
 The second girl came again to try, but she didn’t resist more than a few seconds.

 I went to my room, a little disappointed that it took me so many partners and trials to bend the rebar, while others did it from the first trial.
 I start thinking about this experience: Why was it so difficult for me?
 What can I learn from it?
 What was my contribution to this experience?
 I wrote down all the answers I’ve got and went to bed.
-Next morning, when the instructor allowed us to ask questions, I was between the first people who stood up.
+Next morning, when the instructor allowed us to ask questions, I was among the first people who stood up.
 I was curious how he will explain my experience, what’s his perspective on this.
 When is my turn to speak, I start: ” Last night I had what we could call a difficult experience.
 I had four partners: three women, and I was able to bend the bar only with a man, taller and stronger than me.
 I tried around ten times…”

-“Four partners?!”, the instructor stopped me, “since I’m doing this workshop, nobody was able to resist to so many partners and trials!!!”
+“Four partners?!”, the instructor stopped me, “since I’m doing this workshop, nobody was able to resist so many partners and trials!!!”
 He turned to the rest of the room: “Give her a round of applause!”
 My disappointment changed suddenly into surprise, and I thank everyone in the room.
 I didn’t expect that reaction.
 I continue: “I would like to hear your opinion about this experience.
 I had a few ideas, but I’m curious to see it from your perspective.
 I would also like to thank all my partners; I learned a lot from each experience.
-I think one of the reasons of having this difficult experience was my intention for this week: to get rid of all my limitations.
+I think one of the reasons for having this difficult experience was my intention for this week: to get rid of all my limitations.
 I guess my unconscious mind tried to see how determined I am.
 I always believed that life is not easy, but I can make it (that’s what I did last night too, but with what price!).”
-“Yes, he said, it seams that it is a pattern that showed up in your life several times, including last night.
-You were able to continue with all those partners and finally bend the rebar, because you didn’t blame any of them.”
+“Yes, he said, it seems that it is a pattern that showed up in your life several times, including last night.
+You were able to continue with all those partners and finally bend the rebar because you didn’t blame any of them.”
 I continue: “I learned also the Power of Unconditional Love!!!
 Is there anything else?”
 “It’s enough for now”, and he encouraged the audience to applaud again.